 In fact, my favourite thing about trends is how many of them are doomed to fail and I think I’ve developed a pretty good eye for spotting the ones that are going to stick around – although, I’m not sure it’s all that difficult.

-So, in this article, I’m looking at lead generation trends that actually matter in 2020 and I promise there’s no mention of this being the year of voice search, VR marketing or chatbots (again).
+So, in this article, I’m looking at lead generation trends that actually matter and I promise there’s no mention of this being the year of voice search, VR marketing or chatbots (again).

 The thing with trends is they come and go and the lifecycle of these things seems to be getting shorter every year.
 I count this as something positive because bogus trends are called out sooner and the hype dies down faster.